The Literary Digest

-The Literary Digest was an influential American general interest weekly magazine published by Funk & Wagnalls.
+The Literary Digest was an American general interest weekly magazine published by Funk & Wagnalls.
 Founded by Isaac Kaufmann Funk in 1890, it eventually merged with two similar weekly magazines, Public Opinion and Current Opinion.

+The magazine gained notoriety when its poll of the 1936 United States presidential election substantially missed the final result, predicting a decisive victory for Republican candidate Alf Landon over Democratic incumbent President Franklin D. Roosevelt: in the election, Roosevelt defeated Landon in an unprecedented landslide.

+The magazine ultimately ceased publication in 1938.

 History

 Beginning with early issues, the emphasis was on opinion articles and an analysis of news events.
 Established as a weekly newsmagazine, it offered condensations of articles from American, Canadian and European publications.
 Type-only covers gave way to illustrated covers during the early 1900s.
 After Isaac Funk's death in 1912, Robert Joseph Cuddihy became the editor.
 In the 1920s, the covers carried full-color reproductions of famous paintings.
 By 1927, The Literary Digest climbed to a circulation of over one million.
 Covers of the final issues displayed various photographic and photo-montage techniques.
-In 1938, it merged with the Review of Reviews, only to fail soon after.
-Its subscriber list was bought by Time.
+In 1938, it was acquired by the Review of Reviews, only to fail soon after.
+It was bought by Time, which converted its subscriptions to Time subscriptions.

-A column in The Digest, known as "The Lexicographer's Easy Chair", was produced by Frank Horace Vizetelly.
+A regular column in The Digest, known as "The Lexicographer's Easy Chair," was produced by Frank Horace Vizetelly; it duly noted that "(t)o decide questions concerning the correct use of words for this column, the Funk & Wagnalls New Standard Dictionary is consulted as arbeiter."
 Ewing Galloway was assistant editor at the publication.

 Presidential poll

-The Literary Digest is best-remembered today for the circumstances surrounding its demise.

-From 1916, it conducted a poll regarding the likely outcome of the quadrennial presidential election.
+From 1916, the magazine conducted a poll regarding the likely outcome of the quadrennial presidential election.
 Prior to the 1936 election, the poll had always correctly predicted the winner.